 Nothing beats an easy cheese pasta bake recipe and this one really delivers the flavour without a lot of fuss.

 This recipe is packed with rigatoni noodles, roasted red peppers, sausage, parmesan cheese and mozzarella cheese!
 It's quick and easy and wildly addictive.

 There, I said it.
 It's out there.
 Now you all know my secret.
 Only it's not really a secret.
-I admit readily that I love carbs.
-I’m a pasta girl.
+I'm a pasta girl.
 Through and through.

 It's comfort food to me.
-Life is chaos.
+Life is chaotic.
 Always.
-So when I'm having a chaotic day I love digging into a big dish of pasta.
+So, when I'm having a crazy day I love digging into a big dish of pasta.
 The more cheese the better.
 It's who I am.
 I embrace cheese.
-Openly.
+Openly!

 Nothing goes better with pasta than sausage and peppers.
 I dig sausage in pasta, the flavour is insanely amazing.
 It takes every pasta dish to the next level.
 Every bite is pure perfection.